Exchange (Bilateral) Ecuador: Espiritu Santo University (UEES)

 AcademicsA wide range of subjects at UEES are taught in English, enabling international students that do not have a high proficiency in Spanish to keep on track with their majors while also working on their language skills.
 While the largest selection of courses in English are in the areas of Business, Finance and Marketing, there is sufficient choice to enable students of most disciplines to take a full-time load for a semester or academic year.

-Students who demonstrate a high degree of proficiency in Spanish may enroll in the the Spanish language curriculum, including courses in Communication, Social Sciences, Humanities, Education, Business and Economics, Tourism, and Computer Science/IT, and biological sciences.
+Students who demonstrate a high degree of proficiency in Spanish may enroll in the the Spanish language curriculum, including courses in Communication, Social Sciences, Humanities, Education, Business and Economics, Tourism, and Computer Science/IT, and Biological Sciences.
+An extensive list can be found here.

 All home-stays include a private room, three meals a day, as well as light laundry.
 All of the host families are vetted, regularly supervised, and live close to the university campus.
 A home-stay is a wonderful opportunity for students to learn or improve Spanish language skills as well as learn about Ecuadorian culture.
 Living with a host family also provides students with a “home away from home.”